-Be more verbose/talkative during the operation.
-Useful for debugging and seeing what's going on "under the hood".
+Makes the fetching more verbose/talkative.
+Mostly useful for debugging.
 A line starting with '>' means "header data" sent by curl, '<' means "header data" received by curl that is hidden in normal cases, and a line starting with '' means additional info provided by curl.